 Technology / Service Summary

-KU-AN was installed in July 2021 to verify the sustainability and stability of Micropower Collection technology.
-KU-AN uses 1,500 wooden collection cells filled with food compost and soil to supply power to 800 12V LED lights installed indoors.
-It also records power logs and environmental data such as temperature and humidity, enabling observation of the electrical characteristics of Micropower Collection under various environmental conditions.
+KU-AN was installed in July 2021 to evaluate the sustainability and stability of MPC (Micropower Collection) technology.
+It uses 1,500 wooden collection cells filled with soil and compost to supply power to 800 indoor 12V LED lights.
+KU-AN also records power logs and environmental data such as temperature and humidity, enabling analysis of MPC’s electric behavior under various environmental conditions.

-Designed with the concept of a “floating space of light,” KU-AN creates a visual effect in which LED reflections on glass resemble an endless starry sky when illuminated.
-In addition, the electricity generated by KU-AN can be stored, allowing adjustable brightness and the potential use of the stored power as an emergency off-grid energy source.
+Designed as a “floating space of light”, KU-AN creates a visual effect where LED reflections on glass resemble an endless starry sky.
+It also can be stored for potential emergency off-grid use, allowing for adjustable brightness.

 Purpose

-Testing improvements in Micropower Collection performance and sustained energy harvesting.
+Testing improvements in MPC performance and sustained energy harvesting.

-Verifying the interoperability of Micropower Collection with various advanced IoT systems.
+Verifying the interoperability of MPC with various advanced IoT systems.

 Feature

-Power is generated using wooden cells filled with food compost and soil.
+Power is collected using wooden cells filled with soil and food compost.

 The electricity harvested by the wooden cells is stored in a custom-developed storage unit and can be used as needed.